 You will receive a STOP request as if it were a normal MO message, with the

-message parameter set to the word
+message parameter set to

-STOP.
+ask campaign_name stop where "campaign name" is the campaign you are sending from.
 See Receiving a Message for more information.

 See below for an example:

 Opt-outs on Shared Short Codes

 MessageCloud maintains a global STOP list of all consumers that have opted out of premium and non-premium SMS on our shared short codes.
 This can be used as a safety net for your services but we highly recommend keeping your own list of these consumers.

 Please note that STOP requests are not specific to a shortcode under the MessageCloud platform.
 For example, a STOP request from a consumer sent to 60999 will terminate all subscriptions on all shortcodes.
 If you want to avoid this security measure then you will need to invest in a dedicated short code, used only by you and your services, rather than using our shared short codes.

 Users are automatically removed from the STOP list the next time they send a message into one of our shortcodes.
 The STOP list does not prevent users from sending messages to a short code, it merely prevents us from processing the message as normal.